ekthomas25/AnimalsShelter.Solution/README.md

 * Then run the command `dotnet restore` to install project dependencies

 ### To Launch the API
 * Run the command `dotnet run` to view the project in the browser or to access the API via Postman.
+The user is able to see the in use version of the API(v1.0) when using Postman.

 * Navigate to http://localhost:5000/ in your browser.